Nithish98/semantic-search/README.md

 Stackoverflow has received over 21 million questions and 31 million answers as of 2021 with thousands of question asked daily.
 In order to be effectively crate a semantic search engine with large amounts of data, we need to be able to preprocess the data effectively and extract contextual information from them.

-This dataset provided by Stack overflow contains about 37000 unique tags.
+This dataset provided by Stack overflow contains 37000 unique tags.

 Source: https://www.kaggle.com/stackoverflow/stacksample